eonr/eonr.github.io/week8-9/week8-9.md

 FIRES SCORCHING THE SOUTHWEST
 AND ENTI TOWNS HAVE BEEN WIPED
 ```
-<br><br>In the following weeks, I worked on setting up the MSCeleb dataset on the HPC cluster and creating a celeb-detection model out of it which will be discussed in the next blog.
+<br>In the following weeks, I worked on setting up the MSCeleb dataset on the HPC cluster and creating a celeb-detection model out of it which will be discussed in the next blog.